Soroku Murata: Life

 In 1956, he became a board member of the Japan String Instrument Manufacturers Association.

 Murata became a member of the German Violinmakers Association (VdG) in 1968, the first Japanese to do so.

+The Japanese-American luthier Hiroshi Iizuka was an apprentice of Murata’s.
+He began his apprenticeship in 1971.

 In 1974, he was commissioned by the Japan Gagaku Society to restore a Kugo harp, which was used at the Society's 13th public concert at the National Theater on December 17 the same year.
 The harp’s sound had not been heard for 1200 years.

 In 1976, he won the gold medal in the Violin Society of America's violin making competition on the occasion of the USA’s Bicentennial of Independence.

 On April 2nd 1979, Murata opened the Tokyo Violin Making School in his private home, to train his successors.